Bára Grímsdóttir and Chris Foster

 We are adding a new dimension to this album project.

-As well as our usual song arrangements, with langspil, Íslensk fiðla, kantele and harmony vocals, we are working with our friend Buzby Birchall of Hidden Sounds to make special recordings in the Icelandic landscape.
-Through the summer of 2019, we made field recording trips to quite a few locations connected with the songs, so the sounds of the earth and sea that the songs first sprung from will be present, like veins of minerals through rock, throughout the album.
+As well as our usual song arrangements, with langspil, Íslensk fiðla, kantele and harmony vocals, we have been working with our friend Buzby Birchall of Hidden Sounds to make special recordings in the Icelandic landscape, in locations connected with the songs, so the sounds of the earth and sea that the songs first sprung from will be present, like veins of minerals through rock, throughout the album.

 Performance dates